vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 - Flatten your SPF record (not recommended)
     - Example: ```v=spf1 include:spf.domain.com -all``` can be ```v=spf1 ip4:11.222.33.444 ip4:11.222.33.444 -all```

-Problem with flattening is that email service providers may change or add IP addresses without telling you.
-Then your SPF record is inaccurate, which leads into email delivery problems
+The problem with flattening is that email service providers can change or add IP addresses without telling you.
+Then your SPF record will be inaccurate, leading to email delivery problems.

 - Not using entries like ```a``` and ```mx```, these mechanisms are often useless and probably should not be included in your SPF record (and other duplicate SPF mechanisms).